Menu

 Safety

-There are laws aimed at helping people in abusive situations stay safe.
+There are laws to help people in abusive situations stay safe.

 Safety Planning Tool

-Whether you are planning on leaving an abusive relationship or staying, preparing a safety plan can increase your safety.
-PLEA has developed an online Safety Planning Tool that provides people information about abusive relationships and options tailored to their specific situation.
+If you are in an abusive relationship, preparing a safety plan can increase your safety.
+This can help whether you a planning on leaving the relationship or staying.
+PLEA has developed an online Safety Planning Tool.
+It has information about abusive relationships and options tailored to specific situations.

 The Victims of Interpersonal Violence Act